 Becoming a Writer

-I worked at lots of different jobs while I was growing up.
-Many of them involved writing of one kind or another.
 For many years, I wrote software manuals.
-After I got married and our kids were born, I started reading to them.
-That's when I realized how much I loved children's books.
-I found a poem I had written in college twenty years earlier.
-I sent it to many publishers, and after several revisions, one of them accepted it.
+I realized how much I loved children's books when I started reading to our two young sons.
+I found a poem I had written in college, revised it, and sent it to several publishers.
 That poem became Cats on Judy, my first published book.

-I've written poetry, picture books, and nonfiction books for beginning readers.
-For two years, I worked as an editor for a publisher of educational books for children.
-Now I'm a freelance writer again.
-I visit schools to help students write poetry.
+To learn more about writing, I took every class I could find.
+I joined the Society of Children's Book Writers and Illustrators.
+I went back to school to earn a Master of Fine Arts in Writing for Children and Young Adults degree from Vermont College of Fine Arts.
+Since then, I've written poetry, picture books, and nonfiction books for beginning readers.
+I worked as an editor for a publisher of educational books for children.
+I visit schools to help students write poetry, and I received the Barbara Juster Esbensen Poetry Teaching Award for my work with a third grade class.
 I also give talks for adult writers.
 And I keep writing as much as I can.

 How I Write